-

 The constituent’s kutkin, picroside and kutkoside have demonstrated strong anti-inflammatory activity, particularly within the musculoskeletal system.

-Into the heart of Kutki
+Into the heart of kutki

 Kutki has been used for many centuries in various medicinal cultures across India, Greece and Arabia.
 Kutki is traditionally used as a hepatoprotective, antiasthmatic, immunomodulator and anti-inflammatory.
 It has an incredibly bitter taste, which is indicative of its activity in the liver.